Known About Fluoride

 - "The term adverse effect is defined as any significant alteration in the structure or function of the human organism or any impairment of a physiologically important function."

 - A fetal UL would be "significantly lower."
-That's because ULs are based on weight (0.1 mg/kg/day), and a fetus weighs less than 3 kg earlier in pregnancy.
+[Especially because a fetus weighs less than 3 kg earlier in pregnancy.]

 During pregnancy, woman are encouraged to drink more water.